 [ Read: Effects Of Single Parenting ]

-- Remember that your child is a child and not an adult, so whatever you speak in front of your child should be in a way that your child will understand based on the particular age.
+- Remember that your child is a child and not an adult, so whatever you speak in front of your child should be based on the particular age and maturity level.

 - You may feel lonely, sad, angry, upset and a lot of other things towards your ex, but do not use that as an opportunity to share your moments with your child.
 Keep such feelings to yourself and speak about it with a friend or a therapist.
 Keep your child away from any such negative emotions that you may be going through.
 If you confide in your child about such feelings, it will only make them feel negative towards the other parent, and will harm the overall parent-child relationship, which can also backfire at you.